Internal carotid artery dissection

-Extracranial ICA dissection is the more common than intracranial ICA dissection.
+Extracranial internal carotid artery dissection is more common than intracranial internal carotid artery dissection.
 It typically occurs 2-3 cm superior to the common carotid bifurcation and accounts for 2.5% of all first strokes 6.

 Causes of dissection can be separated into spontaneous, traumatic and iatrogenic 3:

 motor vehicle accidents, sport-related, strong coughing or nose blowing, chiropractic manipulation, lengthy telephone conversations 4,6

 Arterial dissection results from a tear in the tunica intima or vasa vasorum causing blood to enter the tunica media resulting in separation of the vessel wall and creation of a false lumen 16.
 Hematoma expansion towards the tunica adventitia can cause subadventitial dissection and may be accompanied by dissecting pseudoaneurysm or towards the intima resulting in subintimal dissection.

 The internal carotid arteries, like the vertebral arteries, have a differing distribution of elastic fibers compared to similar sized vessels elsewhere (although this is disputed 12).
 Although the tunica media and tunica adventitia are present, they are only a third as thick as their extracranial counterparts, with the vast majority of elastic fibers located in a subendothelial elastic lamina.
 This fundamental difference accounts for the markedly different natural history of intracranial arterial dissections compared to their extracranial counterparts.
 When a tear breaches the aforementioned subendothelial elastic layer, then there is little tissue preventing extension into the subarachnoid space, thus accounting for the very high rate of subarachnoid hemorrhage.